 After your real-world training and broker’s courses are complete and you’ve met your state’s requirements, you will have to pass a broker’s exam before you get your license.

-It’s important to be serious about the coursework even if it’s info you already knew from your agent courses.
+It’s important to be serious about the coursework even if it’s the info you already knew from your agent courses.
 In Texas, you have 270 hours of coursework to complete before you take the exam.
 So, take notes and study!

 In Texas, your fingerprints must be on file with the Texas Department of Public Safety (DPS) and you’ll have your background check run.
 If you don’t pass your background check, you won’t get your license.
 If an investigation opens, you’ll have a delay while it gets sorted.